 Black Violin.
 (2015).
 Stereotypes.
 VEVO.
 (A wonderful demonstration of how to destroy stereotypes by playing against typecasting.)

 Absolutely Intercultural (Denmark and Germany based) podcast about all things intercultural with over 250 episodes so far.

 Newton, T. (2011).
 Embracing otherness, embracing myself.
 July 2011, TEDGlobal2011.

 Bautista, Adrian.
 (2012).
 So where’s home?
-A firm about third culture kid identity.
+A film about third culture kid identity.
 Senior Thesis, Georgetown University.

-Lifeswap (produced in New Zealand, documenting differences between NZ and German cultural norms in a series of animated videos)
+Lifeswap (New Zealand) documents differences between NZ and German cultural norms in a series of animated videos.